ismailmubarik/AWS-SAA-C02-Course/README.md

 Pricing based on:

 - CPU
-- Memory - Super fast memory to store data that is currently being worked omn like RAM I guess?
+- Memory - Super fast memory to store data that is currently being worked on like RAM I guess?
-- Storage - Provided by EBS for medium term data`
+- Storage - Local on-host storage or Elastic Block Storage (EBS) which is a network storage made available to the EC2 instance.
+It is for medium term data?
 - Networking
 Extra cost for any commercial software the instance deploys with.
+EC2 has an attribute called state
 #### 1.2.5.2.
 Running State

 Charged for all four categories.